senul724/senul724/README.md

 # Hey there, I'm senul ranasinghe

-- Blockchain enthusiast.
-Especially EVM related stuff.
+- Passionated software developer.
-- Co-Founder of <a href="https://szeeta.com" target="_blank">Szeeta</a>
+- Co-Founder of <a href="https://kernel70.com" target="_blank">Kernel 70</a>
-- And I realy enjoy working with De-Fi and NFT contracts.
+- And I realy enjoy working back-emd heavy application.
-- Also have sound experience with js/ts frameworks.
+- Also have sound experience in full stack development with go and js/ts frameworks.
+- Also love workign with blockchain stuff, especially EVM.
-- Also have worked with python, java and currently learning rust.
+- Also have worked with python, java.

 <br/>
 <br/>